Welcome & Overview

 To have an outpatient transplant, you must have a clear caregiver plan.
 There are no exceptions.
 Your transplant team will review this with you.
 Your caregiver must be available 24 hours a day, 7 days a week during your transplant.

 Your transplant team will give your caregiver specific instructions about what they to do.
 Some of your caregiver’s responsibilities will include:

 - Making sure you take your medications and keeping a written record of when you take them.

-- Taking your temperature every 4 hours while you’re awake and away from the clinic.
+- Taking your temperature every 4 hours while you’re awake and away from the Cellular Immunotherapy Unit.

 - Keeping a written record of your temperatures.

 - Keeping a written record of how much liquid you drink every day.

 - Telling your transplant team about any new symptoms you have or changes in your condition.